 Stimulants are oftentimes colloquially referred to as “uppers”, which refers to the tendency for stimulant drugs to exhibit effects that include increased alertness, a higher energy level, an increase in body temperature and blood pressure, significantly improved responsiveness, and many other related symptoms.
-Additionally, stimulants are sometimes known by the more technical term “psychostimulants”, indicating their effects on the brain and a person’s cognitions.
+Additionally, stimulants are sometimes known by the more technical term “psychostimulants”, indicating their effects on the brain and a person’s cognition.
 And sure enough, one of the most common uses for and types of stimulants are the medications for attention-deficit hyperactivity disorder, or ADHD.
 Historically, there have been other uses for stimulants as well, including as a means of helping those who were obese to lose weight, to counteract severe lethargy, as a treatment for narcolepsy and for people who found themselves sleeping too much, as an early form of treatment for clinical depression, and even to help pilots and soldiers stay awake during periods of active combat.
 However, not all stimulants are pharmaceutical medications.

-Cocaine, crack cocaine, and crystal methamphetamine are examples of some of the stimulant street drugs that are commonly abused today.
-In fact, a recent survey estimated that more than 1.2 million Americans over the age of 12 were abusing pharmaceutical stimulants recreationally, and that figure didn’t include the number of people abusing illicit stimulant drugs.
+A recent survey estimated that more than 1.2 million Americans over the age of 12 were abusing pharmaceutical stimulants recreationally, and that figure didn’t include the number of people abusing illicit stimulant drugs.
 If you consider both street drugs and the numerous pharmaceutical stimulants that are prone to abuse, this estimate could very easily double or triple.

 The reason that so many people become addicted to stimulants is, in short, because they enjoy the feelings that come with stimulant intoxication.
 While taking large quantities of stimulants is known to increase energy and alertness, there’s also a level of euphoria that comes with it.
 Stimulant euphoria is a bit different from depressant euphoria with stimulants mostly affecting the central nervous system by interfering with natural levels of two neurotransmitters in particular: dopamine and norepinephrine.
 After a large dose, the stimulant causes a spike in these neurochemicals while also effectively forming a “dam” in the brain, resulting in a significant buildup of dopamine.
 With continued abuse of stimulants over time, the brain comes to rely on the stimulants as a source of dopamine, which means that anytime the stimulant addict is without his or her substance of choice, he or she will be severely deficient in dopamine and norepinephrine and, therefore experience withdrawal symptoms.
 That’s where a stimulant detoxification comes in.